Mary in Islam: In the Quran

 Mary is mentioned frequently in the Quran, and her narrative occurs consistently from the earliest chapters, revealed in Mecca, to the latest verses, revealed in Medina.

 Birth

 The birth of Mary is narrated in the Quran with references to her father as well as her mother.
-Mary's father is called Imran.
-He is the equivalent of Joachim in Christian tradition.
-Her mother, according to al-Tabari, is called Hannah, which is the same name as in Christian tradition (Saint Anne).
+Mary's father is called ʿImrān in Arabic, a rendering of the Hebrew name Amram.
+He is the equivalent of Joachim in the Christian tradition as found in the apocryphal Gospel of James, considered one of the Quran's likely sources in modern scholarship.
+Her mother, according to al-Tabari, is called Anne, which is the same name as in the Gospel of James.
 Muslim literature narrates that Imran and his wife were old and childless and that, one day, the sight of a bird in a tree feeding her young aroused Anne's desire for a child.
 She prayed to God to fulfill her desire and vowed, if her prayer was accepted, that her child would be dedicated to the service of God.